Atosmi/amazon_ml_chg/README.md

 - `train.ipynb`: This notebook uses BERT model, to score the clean data and applies ML models to generate a prediction!

-This attempt was able to generate a success rate of ~46% for the class we trained for.
+This attempt was able to generate a success rate of ~46% for the class it was trained for.

 Thank you for reading.
 If you have any suggestions for the model, do raise an issue.
 I'd love to hear from you.